RubenH11/Pandas-to-HPC-replication-package/README.md

 ### Normality Checks

 #### Visualize Data for Normality Checking
-- TODO Density and box plots are generated to visualize the distribution of energy usage for both small and big datasets, comparing the two libraries.
+- Density and box plots are generated to visualize the distribution of energy efficiency for both small and large datasets, across all pairs of two libraries in question.

 #### QQ Plots
-- Quantile-Quantile (QQ) plots are created to assess the normality of the data distribution for small and big datasets for both Pandas and Polars.
+- Quantile-Quantile (QQ) plots are created to assess the normality of the data distribution for small and big datasets for all pairs of libraries in question (eg. Pandas - Polars).

 ### Skewness and Transformations